maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 * While `postPathsChannel` has not been completed, we `TryRead()` messages.
 * If a message is present, we process the front matter.
 The processed front matter is then posted to the next channel, `frontMatterChannel`.
 * The `frontMatterChannel` channel is a bounded one.
-If there are 10 messages in there, `WriteAsync()` will wait until capacity is available.
+If there are 10 messages in there, the `Task` returned by `WriteAsync()`, by default, will not complete until capacity is available.
+Since we are using `await`, this will essentially "wait" for capacity, while other tasks in our program can run.
 * Similar to our previous producer, we `TryComplete()` the `frontMatterChannel` to let the next consumer know there will not be new data coming.

 For every step, we'll do something like the above.
 There are some good [examples of producer/consumer patterns](https://github.com/dotnet/corefxlab/blob/31d98a89d2e38f786303bf1e9f8ba4cf5b203b0f/src/System.Threading.Tasks.Channels/README.md#example-producerconsumer-patterns) in the .NET Core GitHub repo.